kirasystems/views/README.md

 # views

-Eventually consistent external materialized views for SQL databases.
+Eventually consistent external materialized views.

+*Notice: despite being 1.x.x, this is incomplete.
+Version 2.0.0 will be the first release version.*

 ## Design